atscan/plcbundle-js/README.md

 # PLC Bundle V1 TypeScript Reference Implementation

-This script is a compact, readable reference implementation for creating PLC Bundle v1 archives.
+This script ([plcbundle.ts](plcbundle.ts)) is a compact, readable reference implementation for creating PLC Bundle v1 archives.
 It fetches operations from the PLC directory and generates a complete, verifiable repository of data bundles.

 It is fully compliant with the [PLC Bundle v1 Specification](https://github.com/atscan/plcbundle/blob/main/SPECIFICATION.md).